6 Reasons to Love Home Newborn Sessions

 All of these concerns are totally valid.

-But also, they are all based on some pretty big misconceptions about what a newborn session is “supposed” to be.
+But also, they are all based on some pretty big assumptions about what a newborn session is “supposed” to be.
 And we do things differently.

-I'm mildly obsessed with approaching newborn sessions with as much ease, grace, calm, and love as possible.
-So here's 6 of my top reasons (there are sooooo many more, but I'll restrain) why in-home newborn sessions are a new parents' best friend.
+So here’s 6 of my top reasons why in-home newborn sessions are a new parents’ best friend.

-But in a casual atmosphere, your bare feet, and you favorite chair, the only expectation is that you are simply yourself.
-You don't have to dress up.
-You don't have to pose.
+But in a casual atmosphere, your bare feet, and your favorite chair, the only expectation is that you are simply yourself.
+You don’t have to dress up.
+You don’t have to pose.